lolnoor/xrwvm-fullstack_developer_capstone/README.md

+In this project, I Practiced DevOps principles by employing CI/CD pipelines.
 Added user management to the Django application.

 Implemented user management using the Django user authentication system and create a REACT frontend.